wp-plugins/caascade/readme.txt

 == Installation ==

-To use the module, php5-curl and apache2 rewrite module must be installed and enabled.

 1. Download and expand the Wordpress Caascade zip file to your `/wp-content/plugins/` directory.
-2. Visit the Caascade settings page of your Wordpress site to configure your ID.
+2. Visit the WP Caascade settings page of your Wordpress site to configure your ID.
 3. Whitelist your server IP address or disable enforcing.
-4. Use shortcode in your posts to include a Caascade operation.
+4. Use Shortcode in your posts to include a Caascade operation.
 For example, `[caascade com="prime"]`.

-To prevent unauthorized use of your Caascade account, you may whitelist your web server IP addresses.

 == Frequently Asked Questions ==

 1. Do I need Maxima installed on my server ?

 No, Maxima does not need to be installed on your server.
 Wordpress and the Caascade plugin are the only software requirements.
+Configuring your Caascade account with a dedicated IP address is recommended to prevent unauthorized use of your Caascade numeric ID.

-2. I've got public-facing Caascade forms.
+2. I've got public Caascade forms.
 How do I prevent spam submissions ?

-With reCaptcha keys you can help prevent spam and other abuse of your Caascade account requests.
+With reCaptcha you can help prevent spam and other abuse of your Caascade account requests.
 Configure the public and private key settings to automatically add a reCaptcha form to all your widgets.
-The Wordpress module also includes support for reCaptcha themes.
+This plugin also includes support for reCaptcha themes.

-3. Why does my request hang after it says 'Computing...'

-Check your router settings on the Caascade options page.
-The default address is 'https://route.tetragy.com'.

 References